Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 Consider the following, priced low to high:

-• Vinyl: Expensive, decorative, and low maintenance
+• Vinyl: Expensive, decorative, and low-maintenance

 • Wrought iron: Expensive, decorative, and higher maintenance

 Your location and local climate can also impact your decision.
 Your fence can take a beating from heavy rain, wind, and snow.
-Wrought iron is the most durable, but you need to treat it regularly to help prevent rust.
+Wrought iron is the most durable, but you must treat it regularly to help prevent rust.
 Aluminum looks similar to wrought iron and requires less maintenance.
 However, it’s not quite as durable.

 If your top priority is privacy, then you can’t beat the classic and functional simplicity of wood.